Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 One for all

-At this time, another drama was being played out at Camp 4.
-Anatoly Boukreev, moving from tent to tent, persuaded climbers to come out to help people in trouble.
-The answer was silence - no one wanted to go to certain death.
+At this time, another drama was playing out at Camp 4.
+Anatoly Bukreev, moving from tent to tent, persuaded the climbers to come out to help people in trouble.
+The answer to him was silence - no one wanted to go to certain death.

 And then the Russian climber went alone with a supply of oxygen for the dying.

-A few more people from two groups managed to independently go to the camp when the snow storm subsided a bit.
+Several more people from two groups managed to independently reach the camp when the snow storm subsided a little.

 Last call

-Around five in the morning, Rob Hall got in touch with the camp.
-He reported that Harris, who came to their aid, got to them, but later disappeared.
-Doug Hansen is dead.
-Hall himself could not handle the icy oxygen tank regulator.
+At about five in the morning Rob Hall contacted the camp.
+He said Harris, who came out to help them, reached them but later disappeared.
+Doug Hansen has died.
+Hall himself could not cope with the iced-up oxygen tank regulator.

 A few hours later Hall last time got in touch.
-Through the base camp, via satellite phone, he called his wife to say goodbye to her.
+He called his wife via satellite phone from base camp to say goodbye.
 Frostbitten hands and feet left him no chance of salvation.
 Shortly after this call, he died - his body was found 12 days later.

 Himalayan addiction